Rooftop Solar Photo-Voltaic (PV) Installations

 2) A project cover sheet, which may be filled out ahead of time to expedite your visit.

 After installation, the City will perform the only inspections required -- usually a preliminary and a final.

 Total fees for this whole process are approximately $225-250.

-But you will also need PSE to come activate your new electrical meters (a small additional fee).
+You will also need PSE to come swap in new electrical meters (usually about $90).